 Encourage an up-to-date Handshake account

 Most declared majors have a Handshake profile.
-It is wise for students to review their account and update their profile and career preference anytime something changes.
+It is wise for students to review their accounts and update their profiles and career preference anytime something changes.
 Updating their profiles will help us keep track of their interests so they can be up-to-date on relevant career events and opportunities.

 Many students are beginning to build their professional network by creating a LinkedIn profile to start making connections.
 If junior students are focusing on strengthening their resume and network as well as their interviewing skills now, they will be well prepared for the senior year job search process.